aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getShowValuesSetting() {#getShowValuesSetting--}

+<b>@deprecated.</b> Please use the 'showValuesSetting' property instead.
 Gets the settings of showing values as when the ShowDataAs calculation is in use.

 ```javascript
 getShowValuesSetting() : PivotShowValuesSetting;